Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Your tax liability

-As a landlord, you are liable to pay tax when you buy the property, each year it is rented out and when you eventually sell the property.
+As a landlord, you are liable to pay tax when you buy the property as well as each year it is rented out and when you eventually sell the property.

 • Income tax.
 The first £1,000 you earn in rental income is your tax-free property allowance.
 After that, you need to pay tax on your rental income.
 You are required to declare the amount you have received after allowable expenses on your annual Self-Assessment tax return.